rs/rest-layer/README.md

 ### Schema

-Resource field configuration is performed throught the [schema](https://godoc.org/github.com/rs/rest-layer/schema) package.
+Resource field configuration is performed through the [schema](https://godoc.org/github.com/rs/rest-layer/schema) package.
 A schema is a struct describing a resource.
 A schema is composed of metadata about the resource and a description of the allowed fields through a map of field name pointing to field definition.

 Sample resource schema: